PowerShell Win/Mac/Linux

 Install the latest version of PowerShell core

 Windows 11 ships with PowerShell 5.1 installed.
 I don't understand all the reasons behind it, but PowerShell 7.5 is the latest version and it installs BESIDE PowerShell 5.1.
-That is really confusing and both versions store there $PROFILE
+That is really confusing and both versions store their $PROFILE

 in separate locations!